Innoble/playground-zfwor1v3/statement.md

 }
 ```

 For quests and players I used a similar representation.
 For players the first 4 bits where the x -coordinate (could have used 3, reasons below).
-The next 3 bits where the y-coordinate.
+The next 3 bits were the y-coordinate.
 I use a player[2] array.
 I don't track items, only quests.
 In hindsight I missed an opportunity due to this lack of item tracking, more on that later.
 For quests I used the same coordinate representation, only I put the item id on bits 7 to 10 and the tile code (1100 etc.) on bits 11 to 14.
 In this way, everything is represented in the form of integers.

 My Push code you can find below.
 I show about half of it because it is a big method, but it should be easy to extend to include all possibilities.